 An informal activity that is kid-oriented.
-Officers will bring their (safe) equipment and cruisers to the parking lot of a house of worship where children will have the chance to interact with the equipment, such as turning on and of the lights of a cruiser.
+Officers will bring their (safe) equipment and cruisers to the parking lot of a faith-based organization where children will have the chance to interact with the equipment, such as turning on and off the lights of a cruiser.
 Adults can also have a meaningful conversation with law officers to better understand how and why equipment is utilized.